The Great Impersonator: Background and concept

 The album focuses on exploring Halsey's authenticity and relationships and her interpretation of their resonance with various contexts.
 This includes exploring how her music would have sounded in different decades, from the 1970s to the 2000s.
 Halsey expressed that, after her diagnoses, she felt detached from her body, as if she was "impersonating" herself, thus coming up with the concept and references for the album.

 Promotion and release

 The album's trailer was released on August 27.
 A global scavenger hunt preceded the reveal of the album's primary and alternate cover arts corresponding to different decades on September 5.
 The album was first teased alongside the release of the promotional single, "The End" on June 4, 2024.
 This was followed by lead single "Lucky" on July 26, second single "Lonely Is the Muse" on August 15, and third single "Ego" on September 6.
 The fourth single "I Never Loved You" was released October 10.
 The album was released on October 25.
-Additionally, a photo project on her social media served as a countdown leading up the album's official release.
+A photo project on her social media also served as a countdown leading up the album's official release.
+On May 15, 2026, "Carry the Weight" became the deluxe edition's single.